marc-gavanier/marc-gavanier/README.md

 # 👋 Hello, I am Marc Gavanier

-## ❓ About
+## 🫖 About

-I am a freelance software engineer, passionate developer and specialized in the creation of complex web applications.
+I am a french 🇫🇷 freelance software engineer, passionate developer and specialized in the creation of complex web applications.
 I work on both the back-end and the front-end and I strive to apply the most demanding software design standards:

 - 👤 Respectful with users by putting their business logic at the core of software design with **Domain Driven Design**